golemfactory/golem-architecture/specs/payment-version.md

 3. It parses logs from transaction to find out if sender address matches requestor address and if value is correct.
 One transfer in one transaction is supported.

-## Introduction of payment protocol version (>=2)
+## Multi-payment transactions - payment protocol version 2

+### Why

+Provider is unable to validate transactions made via contract.

+### Specification

-Both provider and requestor should specify property `golem.com.payment.protocol.version` It has to be included in offer and in demand.
+Both Provider and Requestor should specify property `golem.com.payment.protocol.version` It has to be included in offer and in demand.

 Requestor willing to send multi-payment transactions should choose only providers with version >= 2.